-Acoustic transparency means the assessment of the transmissibility of sound by vibro-acoustic interactions, from one side of a (part of a) structure to the other.
-This is addressed using a hybrid numerical technique based on finite element (structure) and boundary element (fluid) formulations.
+Applications in sections the assessment of the transmissibility of sound by vibro-acoustic interactions side of a (part of a) structure to the other.
+This is addressed using a hybrid numerical technique finite element (structure) and boundary element (fluid) formulations.

-Particular attention is given to the handling of specific boundary conditions and/or operating conditions, such as are encountered in test procedures and working environments: notably, installation in an infinite rigid baffle, and also excitation by a diffuse or random acoustic field.
+Particular attention is given to the handling of specific boundary conditions and/or operating condition are encountered in test procedures and working environments: notably, installation in an infinite rigid the excitation by a diffuse or random acoustic field.